There’s more to sending money overseas than shopping around for the cheapest transfer fee. Here we explain the key points you need to consider.

 Some travel money companies need you to complete your transfer by speaking with one of their account managers over the phone, though this is usually only for large transfers.

-If the company you choose goes bust you could lose your money.
+If the money transfer company you choose goes bust, you could lose your money.
 This is because international money transfers are not covered by the Financial Services Compensation Scheme (FSCS).

-Most companies are FCA regulated though, meaning they have to safeguard your money by keeping it separate to the company’s operating funds.
+Most companies are FCA regulated, though, meaning they have to safeguard your money by keeping it separate from the company’s operating funds.
 You can find out if a company is FCA regulated here.

 Take the sting out of the cost of sending money by comparing the cheapest and most efficient ways to complete money transfers on the market.